TalBar4444/CustomAlertDialog/README.md

 ```

 #### CustomWarningDialog
-Displays a Warning message, with 2 buttons
+Displays a Warning message with 2 buttons.
 ```
     CustomDialog.showDialog(this, CustomDialog.DialogType.WARNING,
           "Warning",